Research and Applied Practica

 - Number of Semesters: Minimum 1

 - Duties: Students will gain a deeper understanding of how a nonprofit works: students will be exposed to most duties that volunteers perform (including preparing meals) and will also be exposed to the scheduling, fundraising and other activities vital to running a successful nonprofit agency.
-Students may enhance public speaking skills by facilitating orientations and trainings, as well as provide administrative and staff support.
+Students may enhance public speaking skills by facilitating orientations and training, as well as provide administrative and staff support.
 Additionally, students will schedule volunteers and maintain calendars, maintain a volunteer database, and assist in creating and editing documents such as emails, letters, flyers, agendas, and reports.
 Interested students can also deliver meals to clients (must have a vehicle).
 These tasks will allow students to gain knowledge of volunteer management and its importance to nonprofit operations.

-- Hours: Minimum of 8 hours per week
+- Hours: 5‑10 hours per week

-- Number of semesters: Minimum of 1 semester
+- Number of semesters: Minimum of two-semesters

 The Anxiety Research and Treatment (ART) Lab is driven to conduct research that will improve the lives of people with anxiety in a practical way and make significant contributions to science , which can take our research in many directions - the use of virtual reality and other technology to improve access to treatment, brain-behavior relations, cultural aspects of anxiety – and across many disciplines.